 This can become a big problem if you want to use your iPad and your battery is not fully charged to use it for longer periods.
 To solve your problem, follow the super simple things that can make your iPad charge faster:

-Before moving to the real steps, make sure a few things are correct if your iPad is charging slow.
+Before moving to the real steps, make sure a few things are correct at your end.

 a) USB vs Wall Socket

-If you are charging your iPad, Pro, Air, and even the older models through the USB port of a computer which can be desktop or laptop, you may face the issue of slow charging. iPad requires more power output to charge its battery, the USB ports from the computers may not produce enough power to charge the iPads on the optimal speed, this will be even worse on old computer USB ports.
+If you are charging your iPad, Pro, Air, and even the older models through the USB port of a computer which can be desktop or laptop, you may face the issue of slow charging. iPad requires more power input to charge its battery.
+The USB ports from the computers may not produce enough power to charge the iPads on the optimal speed, this will be even worse on old computer USB ports.
 If this is the case for you, better to connect the iPad to a power outlet socket.

 b) Type of Adapter